Krushna-Prasad-Sahoo/myWebDevelopment/README.md

     - `preload` - this enumerated attribute is intended to provide a hint to the browser about what the author thinks will lead to the best user experience.
     - `src` - The url of the audio embed.

+- `<form> ... </form>` - The form tag is used to collect user input.
+It can have multiple attributes as following.